History of artificial intelligence: Financing

-In June 1963, MIT received a $2.2 million grant from the newly created Advanced Research Projects Agency (later known as DARPA).
+In June 1963, MIT received a $2.2 million grant from the newly created Advanced Research Projects Agency (ARPA, later known as DARPA).
 The money was used to fund project MAC which subsumed the "AI Group" founded by Minsky and McCarthy five years earlier.
-DARPA continued to provide three million dollars a year until the 70s.

-DARPA made similar grants to Newell and Simon's program at CMU and to the Stanford AI Project (founded by John McCarthy in 1963).
+DARPA continued to provide $3 million each year until the 70s.
+DARPA made similar grants to Newell and Simon's program at Carnegie Mellon University and to Stanford University's AI Lab, founded by John McCarthy in 1963.
 Another important AI laboratory was established at Edinburgh University by Donald Michie in 1965.

-These four institutions would continue to be the main centers of AI research (and funding) in academia for many years.
+These four institutions would continue to be the main centers of AI research and funding in academia for many years.

-The money was proffered with few strings attached: J. C. R. Licklider, then the director of ARPA, believed that his organization should "fund people, not projects!" and allowed researchers to pursue whatever directions might interest them.
-This created a freewheeling atmosphere at MIT that gave birth to the hacker culture, but this "hands off" approach would not last.
+The money was given with few strings attached: J. C. R. Licklider, then the director of ARPA, believed that his organization should "fund people, not projects!" and allowed researchers to pursue whatever directions might interest them.
+This created a freewheeling atmosphere at MIT that gave birth to the hacker culture, but this "hands off" approach did not last.

-The first AI winter 1974–1980
+First AI winter (1974–1980)

 In the 1970s, AI was subject to critiques and financial setbacks.
 AI researchers had failed to appreciate the difficulty of the problems they faced.
-Their tremendous optimism had raised expectations impossibly high, and when the promised results failed to materialize, funding for AI disappeared.
-At the same time, the field of connectionism (or neural nets) was shut down almost completely for 10 years by Marvin Minsky's devastating criticism of perceptrons.
+Their tremendous optimism had raised public expectations impossibly high, and when the promised results failed to materialize, funding targeted at AI was severely reduced.
+The lack of success indicated that the techniques being used by AI researchers at the time were insufficient to achieve their goals.

-Despite the difficulties with public perception of AI in the late 70s, new ideas were explored in logic programming, commonsense reasoning and many other areas.
+These setbacks did not affect the growth and progress of the field, however.
+The funding cuts only impacted a handful of major laboratories and the critiques were largely ignored.
+General public interest in the field continued to grow, the number of researchers increased dramatically, and new ideas were explored in logic programming, commonsense reasoning and many other areas.
+Historian Thomas Haigh argued in 2023 that there was no winter, and AI researcher Nils Nilsson described this period as the most "exciting" time to work in AI.

-The problems
+Problems

 In the early seventies, the capabilities of AI programs were limited.
 Even the most impressive could only handle trivial versions of the problems they were supposed to solve; all the programs were, in some sense, "toys".
-AI researchers had begun to run into several fundamental limits that could not be overcome in the 1970s.
-Although some of these limits would be conquered in later decades, others still stymie the field to this day.
+AI researchers had begun to run into several limits that would be only conquered decades later, and others that still stymie the field in the 2020s: